thinnect/go-devparam/cmd/deviceparameters/README.md

   * `-g`, `--group`:
   option is used to set the ActiveMessage group.
-The default is 22, the value is trated as a hex string (0x22).
+The default is 22, the value is parsed as a hex string (0x22).

   * `-a`, `--address`:
   option is used to set the source ActiveMessage address.
-  The default is 5678, the value is treated as a hex string (0x5678).
+  The default is 5678, the value is parsed as a hex string (0x5678).

 Options for controlling task processing timings: